Zeroshi/Cerbi.MEL.Governance/Cerbi.MEL.Governance/README.md

 Q: Does it replace my logger?
 A: No, it wraps MEL and preserves existing providers.
 Q: Can logs be dropped?
 A: Original line is always emitted; violations add a second JSON line.
 Q: How to relax one log?
 A: Include `{Relax}` true and have `AllowRelax: true` in profile.
 Q: Scoring without impact?
-A: No event shipped if `GovernanceScoreImpact` missing or non-numeric.
+A: No envelope is enqueued unless `GovernanceScoreImpact` is present and numeric.
-Q: License gating?
-A: `LicenseAllowsScoring=false` blocks shipping even if enabled.
+Q: Queue + HTTP?
+A: Queue-first will use Service Bus when configured, with HTTP fallback unless `QueueOnly` is chosen.

 ## Contributing
 Issues and PRs with tests welcome.
 MIT licensed.